sudo-d4s3/advent-of-cyber-2022/README.md

 The next question askes what the last defanged url for the bandityet domain is.
 After adding the defang recipie we can see it is `hxxps[://]cdn[.]bandityeti[.]THM/files/index/`

 The last question asks what the golden ticket domain is.
 The question actually lies to you about the format.
 It states the format is "Domain/<GOLDEN_FLAG>" so in my mind it should be "secretSanta.THM/Goldenticket/THM_MYSTERY_FLAG" this has both the domain and the subdirectories but the actual answer is just the subdirectory `THM_MYSTERY_FLAG` without a domain.

+# Day 8

+This challenge is all about smart contract hacking.

+There's really nothing to walk through here all you do is compile the script given then run it in the IDE provided and you get `flag{411_ur_37h_15_m1n3}`<br>
+Honestly this was kind of a let down and it seems a large portion of the players agree.